UFC Fight Night: Magny vs. Ponzinibbio: Predictions & Analysis

 A few statistical edges stand out.
 Pantoja throws significantly more leather — a 2.1 sig. strike per minute gap.
 Sasaki is far more active with takedowns, averaging 2.9 more per 15 minutes.
 Pantoja has tighter striking defense, making opponents miss more often.

-**The Pick: Alexandre Pantoja over Yuta Sasaki.** The model is firm on this one: Pantoja at 78%.
-Notably, the betting market has Pantoja at 74% implied while our model sees 78% — a 4-point disagreement that could signal value.
+The Pick: Alexandre Pantoja over Yuta Sasaki.
+The model is firm on this one: Pantoja at 75%.
+The market and our model are aligned — the line looks fair.

 Humberto Bandenay